Loading

 Cancel Culture- The Fake Activism

-It’s almost every other week nowadays when you hear about another celebrity, tik toker, or influencer being labeled as “canceled” over a comment or action either caught in recent times or just now disclosed from years ago.
-From singers and rappers like Doja Cat and DaBaby, to influencers/Youtubers like Jeffree Star and Nikita Dragun, nobody is safe from being exposed and facing the harsh consequences of their words and decisions.
-I find it interesting how common it has become to find the dirty laundry of those who are famous and how fast the info spreads and is used to try to end that particular individual in the public eye for good.
-A few years ago it seemed like famous people had it much easier and many bad/controversial things said and done were simply brushed under the rug.
-In current times, especially because of social media and its millions of users, celebrities are constantly put in check and walk on thin ice-yet, those like DaBaby still mess up, don't apologize given the chance, and face the wrath of the internet.
+It seems like almost every other week now, you hear about another celebrity, TikToker, or influencer being labeled as "canceled" over a comment or action—whether it's something recent or something just now being revealed from years ago.
+From singers and rappers like Doja Cat and DaBaby, to influencers and YouTubers like Jeffree Star and Nikita Dragun, no one seems safe from being exposed and facing the consequences of their words or decisions.
+I find it interesting how common it’s become for the "dirty laundry" of famous people to be aired, and how quickly that information spreads, often with the goal of ending that person’s public career for good.
+A few years ago, it seemed like celebrities had it much easier—many controversial things they said or did were simply swept under the rug.
+But nowadays, especially with social media and its millions of users, celebrities are constantly under scrutiny and walking on thin ice.
+Yet, people like DaBaby still mess up, fail to apologize when given the chance, and face the wrath of the internet.

 Words Minimum :